ibm-cloud-docs/dns-svcs/glb.md

 Before you begin, keep the following considerations in mind when working with origin pools:

-* At least one origin pool is required for each provisioned load balancer.
+* At least one origin pool is required for each load balancer.
-* Origins must be on the same subnet as the subnet specified for health monitoring.
 * Origin health monitoring continues even when an origin pool is disabled.
 To disable health monitoring on an origin, you can disable the origin.
 * When creating an origin pool, it can take 1 - 10 minutes for the health check to get initiated, during which time the pool appears in a `Critical` state.
 * You can't delete a subnet that you are using for health monitoring unless you also delete the origin pool that you are monitoring.